lehkost/DNBTitel-Elasticsearch/README.md

 # Using Kibana

-Now head to the Kibana dashboard here `http://localhost:5601`.
+Now head to the Kibana dashboard: `http://localhost:5601`.
 If you never worked with Kibana, check out their guide, for our purposes it's perfectly okay to start with the chapter *[Defining Your Index Patterns](https://www.elastic.co/guide/en/kibana/4.3/tutorial-define-index.html)*.

-Go to "Settings", "Indices", enter "dnb" as name for the index pattern and don't forget to uncheck the box "Index contains time-based events".
+Next, in the Kibana dashboard, go to "Settings", "Indices", enter "dnb" as name for the index pattern and don't forget to uncheck the box "Index contains time-based events".
 Then click on "Create".

-Then, just to give you an example, you can click on "Visualize".
+Just to give you an example at this point, click on "Visualize".
 Then "Vertical bar chart".
 Select "From a new search" (index "dnb").
 Now you can graphically create your query.
 For example, to find the 5 authors with the most titles in the catalogue, do this: "X-Axis", Aggregation "Terms", choose the field "creator.untouched".
 Then press the green Play button.
-There you will see the 5 authors who have the most titles in the DNB.
-They appear as their GND numbers: Goethe, Rudolf Steiner, Thomas Mann, Hermann Hesse, Heinz G. Konsalik.
+There you will see the 5 authors who are attributed the most titles/books in the DNB catalogue.
+They appear as their GND numbers that easily be resolved: 1.
+Goethe, 2.
+Rudolf Steiner, 3.
+Thomas Mann, 4.
+Hermann Hesse, 5.
+Heinz G. Konsalik.

 # Using Sense

-Go to the sense plugin in kibana and set the server to `http://localhost:9200/dnb`, then write your query.
+Go to the Sense plug-in in Kibana and set the server to `http://localhost:9200/dnb`, then write your query:

     GET _search?search_type=count
     {